aganovia/ParkingAppTutorial/README.md

 var mLocationCallback = LocationCallback()
 ```

 The reason we implement location requests is so that our app is aware when the device's location changes.
-Without this, we would be able to retrieve the device's last known location, but once it changes, it would not have the most accurate updated location available to it.
-You can read more about Android location requests [here] (https://developers.google.com/android/reference/com/google/android/gms/location/LocationRequest).
+Without this, we would be able to retrieve the device's last known location, but once it changes, the most accurate updated location would not be available to us.
+You can read more about Android location requests [here](https://developers.google.com/android/reference/com/google/android/gms/location/LocationRequest).

 In our example, we set the interval at which location requests are made to 1 second.
-This is for the purposes of demonstrating our app in real time; realistically, an application may set it to 5+ seconds depending on how often they believe the user's location will change.
+This is for the purposes of demonstrating our app in real time; realistically, an application may set it to a longer interval depending on how often they believe the user's location will change.

-The fastest interval line isn't required for our purposes, but in a real app, this would set the interval for updating location based on other apps.
+The fastest interval line isn't required for our purposes, but in a real app, this would set the interval for updating location based on other apps on the device.
 For instance, if the device's location can be retrieved more quickly from a different application, it will do so with this interval.
+You can read more about this distinction [here](https://stackoverflow.com/questions/26114345/difference-between-locationrequest-setinterval-long-millis-and-locationrequest).

 We set the priority of our requests to high accuracy because we want the most accurate location data available, and for our app to work in real-time.
 Other options include PRIORITY_NO_POWER (best accuracy possible with no additional power consumption), PRIORITY_LOW_POWER (to request "city" level accuracy), and PRIORITY_BALANCED_POWER_ACCURACY (to request "block" level accuracy).